Mifflinburg Area School District

 The Mifflinburg Area School District is a small, rural, public school district serving western Union County, Pennsylvania.
 Centered on the borough of Mifflinburg, it also serves Buffalo Township, New Berlin, Limestone Township, West Buffalo Township, Lewis Township, Hartleton, and Hartley Township.
 Mifflinburg Area School District encompasses approximately 217 sqmi.
 According to 2000 United States Census data, the district served a resident population of 17,867.
 By 2010, Mifflinburg Area School District's population declined to 16,366 people.
 The educational attainment levels for the Mifflinburg Area School District population (25 years old and over) were 81.5% high school graduates and 17.5% college graduates.
-The region has a large Amish community who do not attend school past 8th grade.
-Most Amish children attend private schools operated by the amish community, rather than the local public schools.
+The region has a large Mennonite community who do not attend school past 8th grade.
+Most Mennonite children attend private schools operated by the amish community, rather than the local public schools.
 The district is one of the 500 public school districts of Pennsylvania and one of four full or partial public school districts operating in Union County.

 According to the Pennsylvania Budget and Policy Center, 40% of the district's pupils lived at 185% or below the Federal Poverty level as shown by their eligibility for the federal free or reduced price school meal programs in 2012.
 In 2009, the per capita income was $16,987, while the median family income was reported as $42,418 a year.
 In the Commonwealth, the median family income was $49,501 and the United States median family income was $49,445, in 2010.
 In Union County, the median household income was $45,474.
 By 2013, the median household income in the United States rose to $52,100.
 In 2014, the median household income in the USA was $53,700.

 Per District officials, in school year 2007–08, Mifflinburg Area School District provided basic educational services to 2,310 pupils through the employment of 153 teachers, 55 full-time and part-time support personnel, and 17 administrators.
 In school year 2009–10, MASD enrollment had declined to 2,246 pupils.
 The district increased employment to: 175 teachers, 161 full-time and part-time support personnel, and 16 administrators.
 Mifflinburg Area School District received more than $11.1 million in state funding in school year 2009–10.
 MASD enrollment declined to 2,211 pupils in 2011–12.
 The district employed: 160 teachers, 118 full-time and part-time support personnel, and fifteen (15) administrators during the 2011–12 school year.
 The district received $11.3 million in state funding in the 2011–12 school year.

 Mifflinburg Area School District operates: Mifflinburg Area Elementary School, Mifflinburg Area Intermediate School, Mifflinburg Area Middle School, and Mifflinburg Area High School which are all located in a cluster mostly within the borough of Mifflinburg, with a small portion within Buffalo and West Buffalo Townships.